AlrikRr/Forensic-Extract/README.md

 ![Capture.PNG](Capture.PNG)

-Forensic-Extract est un script PowerShell permettant avec un compte administrateur de récupérer différents logs / information sur un poste compromis.
+Forensic-Extract is a PowerShell script that allows you to retrieve windows logs and much information about a compromise computer.

-## :clipboard: **Pré-Requis** :
+## :clipboard: **Prerequisite** :
-- Compte Administrateur
+- Admin rights
 - PowerShell version 5
-- Un endroit où stocker les données (USB, Disque partagé, etc.)
+- A place to store data (USB, shared drive, etc.)

-## :fire: **Fonctionnalités** :
+## :fire: **Features** :
-- Test de vérification si le compte est bien administrateur
+- Check if the account is an administrator
-- Vérification de la version PowerShell installé
+- Verification of the PowerShell version installed
-- Saisie Utilisateur du lieu où stocker les logs
+- User input of the location where to store the logs
-- Création d'un dossier avec le nom du poste et la date actuelle.
+- Creation of a folder with the name of the station and the current date.
-- Récupération de journaux au format `evtx`
+- Retrieve Windows logs in `evtx` format
-- Résupération des information du poste au format `.txt`
+- Retrieve information from the workstation in `.txt` format
-- Résultat final archivé au format `.zip`
+- Final result archived in `.zip` format

-##  :question: **Comment-ça marche ?**
+##  :question: **How it works ?**

-L'utilisation est très simple, il suffit d'éxecuter le script avec un compte Administrateur.
+The usage is very simple, you just need to run the script with an **Administrator account**.
-Le script va démarrer ses premières vérifications et vous demander où sauvegarder les logs.
+The script will start its first checks and **ask you where to save the logs**.

-Si le chemin saisie par l'utiisateur existe, un dossier nommé avec le nom du poste et la date va être créer.
+If the path entered by the user exists, a folder named with the name of the computer and the date will be created.
-Ce dossier va contenir les logs et va être ensuite compressé en archive `.zip`.
+This folder will store the logs and will then be **compressed into a `.zip` archive**.

-En cas d'erreur importante (Mauvais Chemin, Pas assez de droits pour le compte, etc.) le script va s'arrêter.
+In case of an **important error** (Wrong Path, Not enough rights for the account, etc.) **the script will terminate**.

-Si une commandes de récupération d'un fichier logs ne fonctionne pas, une erreur va apparaître mais le script ne va pas s'arrêter.
+If a command to retrieve a log file doesn't work, an error will be displayed but the script won't stop.

-##  :floppy_disk: **Ce qui est récupéré** :
+##  :floppy_disk: **Retrive data** :

-### Journaux Microsoft
+### Microsoft Events
 - Application
 - Security
 - Microsoft-Windows-AppLocker/EXE and DLL
 - Microsoft-Windows-AppLocker/MSI and Script